dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 ## Running Locally

-Before you can run your app, you need a database.
+DBOS applications can run anywhere, but they always need to connect to a database.
 DBOS works with any Postgres database, but to make things easier, we've provided a script that launches Postgres in a Docker container:

 <Tabs groupId="operating-systems">